garden-io/garden/docs/reference/providers/local-kubernetes.md

 When `buildMode` is `cluster-buildkit`, this applies to the BuildKit deployment created in _each project namespace_.
 So think of this as the resource spec for each individual user or project namespace.

 When `buildMode` is `cluster-docker`, this applies to the single Docker Daemon that is installed and run cluster-wide.
-This is shared across all users and builds in the cluster, so it should be resourced accordingly, factoring in how many concurrent builds you expect and how heavy your builds tend to be.
+This is shared across all users and builds in the cluster, so it should be resourced accordingly, factoring in how many concurrent builds you expect and how heavy your builds tend to be. **Note that the cluster-docker build mode has been deprecated!**

 | Type     | Default                                                                     | Required |
 | -------- | --------------------------------------------------------------------------- | -------- |